 Leipzig, 1904 – Antibes, 1989

 Hans Hartung was born into a family of artists.
-He developed an early appreciation for Rembrandt’s work, for German painters such as Lovis Corinth, and Expressionists such as Oskar Kokoschka and Emil Nolde.
-In 1924 he enrolled at the Leipzig University, where he studied philosophy and art history, and subsequently studied at the Fine Arts academy of Dresden.
-The modern French and Spanish works he saw in 1926 at the Internationale Kunstausstellung in Dresden were a revelation to him, and let him to move to Paris.
+He initially developed an appreciation for Rembrandt, German painters such as Lovis Corinth and expressionists such as Oskar Kokoschka and Emil Nolde.
+In 1924, he enrolled at the University of Leipzig, where he studied philosophy and art history, and later studied at the Academy of Fine Arts in Dresden.
+The modern French and Spanish works he saw in 1926 at the Internationale Kunstausstellung in Dresden were a revelation for him and he decided to move to Paris.

-In Paris, Hartung had little contact with other artists, and copied the works of old and modern masters.
-He visited the south of France, where the landscape inspired him to make a close study of the works of Cézanne.
-In 1928 he visited Munich and studied painting technique with Max Doerner.
-In 1929 he married the artist Anna-Eva Bergman and the couple settled in Minorca.
+In Paris, Hartung had little contact with other artists and copied the works of old and modern masters.
+He visited the south of France, where the landscape inspired him to closely study the works of Cézanne.
+In 1929, he married the artist Anna-Eva Bergman and the couple settled in Menorca.

-He exhibited for the first time in 1931 in Dresden, but was rejected by Nazi Germany on account of being a ‘degenerate’, because his painting style was associated with Cubism.
-In 1935, when he attempted to sell paintings while visiting Berlin, the police tried to arrest him.
+He exhibited for the first time in 1931 in Dresden, but was rejected by Nazi Germany for being a ‘degenerate’ for his painting style, associated with Cubism.
+In 1935, he attempted to sell some paintings while visiting Berlin but the police tried to arrest him.
 He was able to flee the country with the help of his friend Christian Zervos.
 Returning to Paris as a refugee, Hartung and his wife divorced.
-His paintings were becoming more abstract and did not sell well.
-His friends offered help and the sculptor Julio González let him use his studio.
+His paintings became more abstract and did not sell well.
+His friends then offered help and the sculptor Julio González allowed him to use his studio.
 In 1939 Hartung married González’s daughter Roberta.

-He was featured in the 1963 film documentary “School of Paris: (5 Artists at Work)” by American filmmaker Warren Forma.
+He appears in the 1963 documentary film ‘School of Paris: (5 Artists at Work)’ by American filmmaker Warren Forma.